|

 (click here to see a feature summary)

 The "great circle path" is the shortest direct route between two points on the earth's surface.
-Because the earth is a globe,

-the shortest path between any two points lies on a circle which is centred at the earth's core and passes around the surface of the world.
+the shortest path between any two points lies on a circle which is centred at the earth's core and passes around the

-Such a path will appear to be a curved line when drawn on a flat world map because of the distortion inherent in mapping the globe
+Such a path will appear to be a curved line when drawn on a flat world map because of the distortion inherent in mapping

 for further information on great circle distance.